Meet the Staff

-One of David’s favorite quotes:
+One of Samantha’s favorite quotes:

 Kyle_Bray